Glossary Net Dollar Retention (NDR)

 From a sales, marketing, and product standpoint, iterating quickly at the lowest possible cost means more sales opportunities for the company.

-From the standpoint of the company’s bottom line, it also hedges against risk of customer churn (some of which is inevitable).
+From the standpoint of the company’s bottom line, it also hedges against the risk of customer churn (some of which is inevitable).

-Invest in employees
+Invest in employees.

 Customer revenue increases when employees are satisfied and motivated.